sequana/resources/sequanix/gene_regulation.rst

     :width: 30%

-**warning**: the output directory must contain the gene-regulation library.
+**Warning**: the output directory must contain the gene-regulation library.